informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

     fn delete(&mut self, key: K) -> Result<(), Self::Error>;
 }
 ```

-Note that some clients may require more additional methods from the `Host`, such as a `get_at_height()` method that allows access state at arbitrary heights.
-While the current API doesn't allow that, future versions will.

 Hosts may choose to implement the `TypedStore` trait individually for every IBC path-value combination or generically as a blanket implementation.